sandipbgt/sandipbgt.github.io/about.md

 If you like the content or want to learn about something – feel free to tweet me <a href="https://twitter.com/sandipbgt">@sandipbgt</a>.

 ## Books read
+* 100 Ways to Motivate Yourself by Steve Chandler
 * Start Small Stay Small By Rob Walling
 * Think & Grow Rich By Napoleon Hill
 * Rich Dad Poor Dad By Robert T. Kiyosaki